victormorc/SW_NOTES/README.md

 ## KEEP TRACK OF THE HISTORY
 At any moment in the development of the project you should have recorded all the choices made (why, what, how and trade-offs).
 Any relevant discussion about processes, architecture, design, integration should be recorded, too.

-### GIVE AWAY YOUR KNOWLEDGE
-Avoid hoarding knowledge in a project, even if it is unitentionally.
-Take time to make you dispensable.

-Spread your knowledge by creating documentation or even having dedicated sessions with your colleagues.
-This will impact positively in the project and should align you.

 ## TINY STEPS
 Working in tiny steps may sound too overhead, however it gives you a better control of changes and easy testing, debugging, tuning code, ...